juancwu/secrething/README.md

 or [bruno](https://github.com/usebruno/bruno) to access the service because its like any other REST API.

-Try [Konbini CLI](https://github.com/juancwu/konbini-cli), the official CLI for Konbini.
+Try [Mi CLI](https://github.com/juancwu/mi), the official CLI for Konbini.

 Feel free to fork/clone this repository and host the service on your own server.